npavkovic/svgs-to-icons/README.md

 }
 ```
 Note that the 1em `width` and `height` will correspond to the font size, so when `font-size: 20px`, the icon will be rendered in a 20px block.
 Because icons are often interspersed with text, we’ve chosen `display: inline-block` though other display types are possible, so long as they can be sized with `width` and `height`.
 Similarly, it’s possible to change or override `background-color: currentColor`, which is present here because it allows the icon to be colorized using `color`.

+### CSS Class Name Collisions
+Different SVG filenames may generate identical base class names after sanitization.
+For example, `Home.svg`, `HOME.svg`, and `home@.svg` all become `home` after processing.

+**Automatic collision handling:** `svgs-to-icons` automatically resolves collisions by adding numeric suffixes to the base name (shown here with default `-icon` postfix):
+- First occurrence: `home` → `.home-icon`
+- Second occurrence: `home-1` → `.home-1-icon`
+- Third occurrence: `home-2` → `.home-2-icon`

+**Special case:** Files with names that result in empty or invalid class names (like `.svg`, `@.svg`, `!#$.svg`) become `unnamed`, `unnamed-1`, `unnamed-2`, etc. (before prefix/postfix are applied).

+**Best practices** (to avoid numbered suffixes):
+- Use consistent, unique filenames
+- Avoid special characters, spaces, and mixed case in filenames
+- Consider using descriptive prefixes (e.g., `ui-home.svg`, `nav-home.svg`)
+- Ensure filenames contain at least one alphanumeric character

+**Case-Sensitive Filesystems:**
+On case-sensitive filesystems (Linux, some macOS configurations), files like `Home.svg` and `home.svg` can coexist but will generate the same CSS class name.
+This can lead to unexpected behavior when moving projects between different operating systems.
+Use consistent lowercase naming to avoid these issues.

+### Prefixes and Postfixes

+The generated CSS uses wildcard selectors to apply base styles to all icons.
+If you use custom prefixes or postfixes, be aware that existing CSS classes in your project might unintentionally match the wildcard pattern.

+For example, with the default `-icon` postfix, the CSS includes `[class*="-icon"]` which will match any class containing "-icon" anywhere in the name, including classes like `.navigation-icon-wrapper` or `.my-section-icon-container`.

+To avoid conflicts, choose distinctive prefixes and postfixes that are unlikely to appear in your existing class names, such as `--prefix "svg-"` or `--postfix "-svg"`.

 ### Dependencies